MonicaLRomo/SSMS-Project-/README.md

 Creation of a relational database project in SQL running on SSMS (SQL Server Management Studio) and a generated file done on SSRS (SQL Server Reporting Services).

 # Purpose of Design and Build of Relational Database:
 This was made for a fictional client who services retail locations for a variety of retail chain customers across the country.
-This fictional client needed to to be able to track Work Orders for their field technicians who had multiple service locations to attend.
-The Work Order Report needed to include fields for billing purposes, client and field technicians.
+This fictional client needed to be able to track Work Orders for their field technicians who had multiple service locations to attend.
+The Work Order Report needed to include fields for billing purposes, the client and for the field technicians.
 This project showcases data integrity, mapping relationships and information routing.
 I was able to generate a file from the relational database that I created on SSMS.

 Technologies used were SSMS, SSRS, and Visio.